tballmsft/microdata/README.md

 # MicroData
 ![home_screen](https://github.com/KierPalin/MicroData/assets/45743174/0dd0ed8c-f8ec-4260-bdae-1ed3413f2018)

-This is an application for the Microbit V2 and an Arcade shield that leverages onboard sensors for scientific experiments inside the classroom - without the need for an external computer.
-MicroData utilises the variety of sensors & buttons onboard the Microbit to allow you to:
+An application for a Microbit V2 + Arcade shield that leverages onboard sensors to enable data collection for scientific experiments inside & outside the classroom - without the need for an external computer.
+MicroData allows you to:
-* Record data and events into flash storage
+* Record data and events into flash storage.
 * View real-time graphs of sensor readings.
 * Create graphs from recorded data.
 * View data & events in a tabular format.
-* Supports Jacdac sensors for Light, Soil moisture, Distance, Flex, Temperature and Humidity.
+* Use Jacdac sensors for Light, Soil moisture, Distance, Flexibility, Temperature.

-With the objective of allowing people to:
+* Command other Microbits (including those without Arcade Shields) to log data.
+* Collect data from sensors on other Microbits over the radio.

+MicroData makes it easy to select and configure sensors.
+The data collected through it can be used to:
 * Teach and better understand Data Science.
 * Experiment with Physical Computing.
 * Perform Science experiments.